Amtrak paint schemes: Cascades

-The Cascades service currently uses two Talgo trainsets, Charger SC-44 locomotives, and ex-F40PH NPCUs painted in a brown, light tan, and dark green scheme – the only revenue equipment not painted in a blue-and-gray-based palette.
+The Cascades service currently uses two Talgo Series 8 trainsets, Charger SC-44 locomotives, and ex-F40PH NPCUs painted in a brown, light tan, and dark green scheme – the only revenue equipment not painted in a blue-and-gray-based palette.
 The scheme was created by industrial designer Cesar Vergara, who also styled the GE Genesis locomotive.
 Amtrak Airo trainsets for the Cascades, expected to enter service in 2026, will have a primarily dark green paint scheme.
 The trainsets will have brown and white sill stripes and window accents, plus graphics of Mount Rainier and Mount Hood.

-On the newer Charger SC-44 locomotives, the green stripe is narrower and runs along the top and over the cab.
-One trainset was originally painted in blue, silver, and white for a Los Angeles-Las Vegas service that was never implemented.
+On the original Charger SC-44 locomotives, the green stripe is narrower and runs along the top and over the cab.
+One Talgo Series VI trainset was originally painted in blue, silver, and white for a Los Angeles-Las Vegas service that was never implemented.
 In 2016, one NPCU, #90250, was wrapped in Seattle Seahawks livery for several months.
 The newer Series 8 trainsets are painted similarly to the older sets.
 One end has a cab car, where the brown and green stripes come to a point, with the top of the cab also painted green.